 Garden Hose Hanger

-An easy way to make a sturdy garden hose hanger: Attach a large plastic pail to the wall with large flat washers and drywall screws at least 2 in. long.
+An easy way to make a sturdy garden hose hanger: Attach a large plastic pail to the wall with large flat washers and drywall screws at least 2-inches long.
 Store the hose accessories inside the pail and loop the hose over the outside.

 Make a Clamp

 Here’s how to make a clamp out of scrap lumber for a flat project of any size.
 Screw one block at each end of a length of board that’s slightly longer than the project to be clamped.
 Attach each block with just one screw so it will pivot for perfect alignment.
 Cut a couple of wedge-shaped pieces of wood and drive them between one of the blocks and the project.

 Circular Saw Guide